bryankboateng/rl_final_project/README.md

   --suffix bust_1000
 ```

->  Some generated states may hang or be invalid.
-Run evaluation in chunks (e.g., 0–99, 100–199), validate each, then merge clean subsets using `combine_batches.py`.
+>  Not all generated states are valid (some may hang or be unstable).
+We **validate** these in the next step.

 ---

-### Step 2: Run BUST Evaluation for Each Pair
+### Step 2: Validate Batch in Chunks (Sanity Check)

+Before full evaluation, ensure initial states are valid for a given control-disturbance pair:

 ```bash
 python3 script/eval_rarl_batch.py \